Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 In sufficient amounts, other vitamins that can be found in black turtle beans include vitamin K, vitamin A, and vitamins B6, B5, B3, and B2.

-Black turtle beans are entirely absent in vitamin B12, vitamin C, and vitamin D.
+Black turtle beans are absent in vitamins B12, C, and D.

 Vitamin coverage chart